wmaKRET/react-graphql-pokemon-app/README.md

 ### Technologies

 The whole App is built in React.
-This is the first time when I use GraphQL and use React class components instead of functional ones.
+This is the first time when I use GraphQL.